-Join HUBweek to explore the future being built in Boston at the intersections of art, science, and technology.
-HUBweek will kick off with events taking place all across the city, and land on Boston’s City Hall Plaza, which transforms into a
+HUBweek explores the future being built in Boston at the intersections of art, science, and technology.
+HUBweek kicked off with events taking place across the city, and landed on Boston’s City Hall Plaza, which transformed into a

 first-of-its-kind festival site.
-Filled with 80 shipping containers, dozens of art installations, and 6 geodesic domes, The HUB is where thousands of artists, innovators, and creators will come together from across Boston, and the globe.
-Sign up for the entire festival or an individual pass, such as the panel:
+Filled with 80 shipping containers, dozens of art installations, and 6 geodesic domes, thousands of artists, innovators and creators from across Boston and the globe converged at The HUB.
+Among the panels featured:

 A View on Tactical Urbanism